 * “Rose, there’s a man alive in the world who wasn’t alive before.
 An ordinary man.
 That’s the most important thing in creation.
 The whole world’s different because he’s alive”.

-* You’ve gotta love how fast Rose shuts things down when Pete starts talking about pretty she is, for so many reasons.
-I like to think Rose has seen “Back To The Future”, and she knows she has nip that shit in the bud as soon as possible.
+* You’ve gotta love how quickly Rose shuts things down when Pete starts talking about pretty she is, for so many reasons.
+I like to think Rose has seen “Back To The Future”, and she knows she has nip that cringe-worthy shit in the bud as soon as possible.

 * “Oh, Pete.
 You never used to like them mental.
 Or I don’t know, maybe you did”.